Remington

 |

-Jaeger, violin teacher from Seattle, Washington, USA, who initially
+violin teacher from Seattle, Washington, USA, who initially sent me

-sent me scans of the cover of the disc of the 3rd series, stresses the
+scans of the cover of the disc of the 3rd series, stresses the importance

-importance of a good teaching method and the accompanying teaching material.
+of a good teaching method and the accompanying teaching material.
+She

-and in Europe.
-She is over 70 now and has been teaching violin and viola
+US and in Europe.
+She is over 70 now and has been teaching violin and

-"Recorded teaching material is very important for students.
+teaching material is very important for students.
+There is a

-Guide" by Stephen (Steven) Staryk, the Canadian violinist,
+by Stephen (Steven) Staryk, the Canadian violinist, for example,

-for example, with Etudes by Frederico Fiorillo (Etude pour le
+with Etudes by Frederico Fiorillo (Etude pour le violon formant

-violon formant 36 caprices), Rodolphe Kreutzer (40 Etudes ou
+36 caprices), Rodolphe Kreutzer (40 Etudes ou caprices pour

-(courses for violin and alto), and others; he plays these at
+violin and alto), and others; he plays these at an incredibly

 |